 Why would I want it?

-Here are a few reasons you might like Project Fi.
+Here are a few reasons you might like Google Fi.

 You're a world traveler.
-If you travel internationally (or have friends abroad), you might like Google's phone service.
-Project Fi works in 135 countries by default, so there's no need to change out your SIM card or purchase an international data plan.
+If you travel internationally or have friends abroad, you might like Google's phone service.
+Google Fi works in 135 countries by default, so there's no need to change out your SIM card or purchase an international data plan.
 There's no extra cost for international data usage or text messaging, and no steep roaming fees.
-International calling is available at a flat rate, with lower rates if you call over Wi-Fi, which you can do using Google Hangouts or another free app, and calling back to the U.S. over Wi-Fi is free if you're abroad.
+International calling is available at a flat rate (with lower rates if you call over Wi-Fi, which you can do using Google Hangouts or another free app), and calling back to the U.S. over Wi-Fi is free if you're abroad.
 Note: While using data internationally, you're limited to 3G speeds (rather than the 4G you're likely used to in the U.S.).
-You can, however, use your Project Fi phone as a hotspot for your laptop, which is great for traveling.
+You can, however, use your Google Fi-enabled phone as a hotspot for your laptop, which is great for traveling.

 Why wouldn't I want it?

-Here are a few reasons you might not like Project Fi.
+Here are a couple reasons you might not like Google Fi.

 You currently have a family plan.
-If you have kids, and they're major data users, you will probably end up spending more money by switching to Project Fi.
-For most family plan users, it's a better deal to opt for a major carrier that's set up for family plans at lower rates than to pay for usage on a gigabyte basis.
+If you have kids, and they're major data users, you may end up spending more money by switching to Google Fi.
+For some family plan users, it's a better deal to opt for a major carrier that's set up for family plans at lower rates than to pay for usage on a gigabyte basis.
 Remember, unlimited data on Google Fi is $80 a month per device.

-You live in a rural area.
-For now, Project Fi has spotty service in some (not all) rural areas.
+You live in a rural or otherwise underserved area.
+For now, Google Fi has spotty service in some rural areas.
 If you don't live near an urban center, be sure to check out the service map before you switch.
 Google Fi may not be suitable for people who are frequently traveling in highly remote areas with limited access to Wi-Fi and without proximity to the cell services Google Fi uses.